Zupecki/fictr-image-upload/README.md

 ## Installation

 <!-- Explain installation instructions here -->
-Requires node.js to be installed package.json lists dependencies and devDependencies
+Requires node.js and npm to be installed package.json lists dependencies and devDependencies

 ## Running